-17. If located in a nonattainment area for any pollutant, is the PTE of your facility for the particular nonattainment pollutant less than the NSR major source thresholds specified in the table below (based on nonattainment classification)?
-The emissions from your facility may be calculated using the PTE calculator provided at http://www.epa.gov/air/tribal/tribalnsr.html.
-Be sure to include all existing, new, and modified emission units
+18. If located in a nonattainment area, is the PTE of your facility for the particular nonattainment pollutant less than the NSR major source thresholds below for ALL pollutants?
+Be sure to include all existing, new, and modified emission units.

 Pollutant Nonattainment Classification NSR Major Source Threshold

-Ozone Marginal 100 tpy of VOC or NO X
+Ozone Marginal 100 tpy of VOC or NO x

-Moderate 100 tpy of VOC or NO_X
+Moderate 100 tpy of VOC or NO X

-Serious 50 tpy of VOC or NO_X
+Serious 50 tpy of VOC or NO X

-Severe 25 tpy of VOC or NO_X
+Severe 25 tpy of VOC or NO X

-Extreme 10 tpy of VOC or NO_X
+Extreme 10 tpy of VOC or NO X

 PM 10 Moderate 100 tpy

 Serious 70 tpy

 СО Moderate 100 tpy

-Serious 50 tpy

-SO 2 , NO 2 , PM {2.5} No nonattainment classification 100 tpy